kubesail/kubesail-docs/docs/guides/pibox/os.md

 ## Logging in via SSH

 If you ordered a PiBox from us and gave us your github username, we've automatically installed your public github keys into the `ubuntu` user.
-So after plugging your PiBox into your local network, you can find its local IP address and simply `ssh ubuntu@<LOCAL_IP_ADDRESS>`
+So after plugging your PiBox into your local network, you can find its local IP address on the front-panel display and simply `ssh ubuntu@<LOCAL_IP_ADDRESS>`

 ## Enabling the SATA Kernel Module